 The Cumberland County Exhibition, under the auspices of the Oxford Agriculture Society, has been in operation since 1918.
 It was started as a one-day show, changed to 2 and then 3 days and now runs a full 6 days including 4H events.
 The week-long Exhibition consists of various activities including musical entertainment, various farm animals, displays, vendors and more.

 The Wild Blueberry Harvest Festival began in 1988 in our region, and takes place during the last 2 weeks in August.
-In Oxford various activities take place during the first week of the Festival (follow the Town's Face book sites and community calendars) and the Exhibition is the last week.
+In Oxford various activities take place during the first week of the Festival (follow the Town's Face book sites and community calendars) and the Cumberland County Exhibition is the last week.

-The Capitol Theatre is host to a variety of community events.
+The Capitol Theatre is host to a variety of music and community events.
 Upcoming concerts, movies, plays or other events will be posted on the Community Events Calendar on this website, and/or Town or Theatre Facebook pages or the Town's monthly printed calendar.

 The Oxford Arena (Lions Recreation Centre) located on Waverly Street hosts tournaments, recreation events, skating shows, hockey and much more.
-Currently the town along with a dedicated group of volunteers is raising money for renovations and upgrades to the arena.
+Currently the town, along with a dedicated group of volunteers, is raising money for renovations and upgrades to the arena.
 If you would like to support the community's efforts by giving to the Oxford Arena, please call the Oxford Town Hall at 447-2170.
 All donations are tax deductible.

-DOWNTOWN PARK & PICNIC AREAS
+DOWNTOWN PARKS & PICNIC AREAS